ecoa-tools/as6-tools/README.md

     +-- CONTRIBUTING.md           # Environnement and documentation installation
-    +-- docs                      # Common documentation for all tools +-- ecoa-csmgvt               # Connected System Model Generator and Verification Tool +-- ecoa-ihm                  # Common IHM for all tools +-- ecoa-mscigt               # Module Skeletons and Container Interfaces Generator Tool +-- ecoa-toolset              # Common utilities all tools +-- framework_tests           # Framework to run multiple tests on the tools
+    +-- docs                      # Common documentation for all tools +-- ecoa-csmgvt               # Connected System Model Generator and Verification Tool +-- ecoa-gui                  # Common GUI for all tools +-- ecoa-mscigt               # Module Skeletons and Container Interfaces Generator Tool +-- ecoa-toolset              # Common utilities all tools +-- framework_tests           # Framework to run multiple tests on the tools